lebrunthibault/lebrunthibault.github.io/content/post/backend development/article-review-ddd.md

 - The Application Layer also provides transaction control for business operations.
 - The application layer is responsible to translate Aggregate data into the client specific presentation model by a Mediator or Data Transformer pattern

+# Context integration

+> Integration between multiple domains

+**Domain Service**: implements business logic which cannot be implemented by an Entity, Aggregate or ValueObject, because it does not belong there.
+For instance if the business logic invocation includes operation across multiple Domain Objects or in this case integration with another Bounded Context

+### Asynchronous

+- **Messaging**: the reason we use messaging: system decoupling
+- The infrastructure layer should call the application layer after a message is received
+- it is a good practice to design Events as an idempotent operation (always the same result without side effects)